 When does a book go beyond being just "a good read"?
 When it changes how you think and allows you to learn more about yourself, for one thing.
 That's how I feel about the new title Bright Spots & Landmines written by fellow type 1 D-peep Adam Brown, who many may recognize as the popular writer and tech expert over at diaTribe.

-Available as downloadable PDF e-book as well as in paperback, this 237-pager is a colorful run-through of D-tips and priorities that Adam describes as "The Diabetes Guide I Wish Someone Had Handed Me" when he was diagnosed at age 12 in 2001.
+Available as downloadable PDF e-book as well as in paperback and audio-format, this 237-pager is a colorful run-through of D-tips and priorities that Adam describes as "The Diabetes Guide I Wish Someone Had Handed Me" when he was diagnosed at age 12 in 2001.
 For those who don't know Adam, the California Bay Area 28-year-old has over the past several years become a go-to expert for many in our community based on his personal D-management experiments and explorations of new technologies.

 Almost as testament to that, his new book begins with a glowing foreword from T1D advocate and consultant Kelly Close (Adam's boss), and equally glowing quotes of support from almost three dozen experts across the Diabetes Community, including Aaron Kowalski of JDRF, Dr. Fran Kaufman of Medtronic, Phil Southerland of Team Novo Nordisk and former Miss America-turned-advocate Nicole Johnson.